 The monument to the Second Massachusetts Volunteers is southeast of Gettysburg on Carman Avenue near Spangler's Spring.
 (39.813324° N, 77.215871° W; map)

 This is the first permanent regimental monument on the battlefield, erected in 1879.

-The regiment was commanded at Gettysburg by Lieutenant Colonel Charles R. Mudge, who was killed leading the regiment in a charge whose order he questioned, but obeyed: "it is murder, but it's an order."
-Major Charles F. Morse took command afrter Mudge fell.
+The regiment was commanded at the Battle of Gettysburg by Lieutenant Colonel Charles R. Mudge.
+Mudge was killed leading the regiment in a charge whose order he questioned, but obeyed: "it is murder, but it's an order."
+Major Charles F. Morse took command after Mudge fell.

 Form the tablet on the front of the monument:

 made an assault upon the Confederate

 troops in the works at the base of Culp's

 Hill opposite.
 The regiment carried to

 men.
 It lost 4 officers and 41 enlisted